shieldproject/shield-boshrelease/doc/upgrade-to-cloud-config.md

 # Upgrade to Cloud Config

 This guide discussions the process for upgrading your SHIELD BOSH deployment (assumes v6.8.0 of shield-boshrelease).
-This guide assumes you are also transitioning from `bosh` to `bosh2` CLI.
+This guide assumes you are also transitioning from `bosh` to `bosh` CLI.

 ## Assumption